-Positive Effects Negative Effects а а Increase in income at the national level Contribution to foreign exchange reserves and to the balance of payments ۵ Greater demand for import of consumer goods (due to changes in dietary preferences and desire for acquisition of technological goods) ۵ Potential resource for the financing of entrepreneurial initiatives ۵ Rise in inflation ۵ Increase in local demand for goods and services ۵ Creation or further entrenchment of inequalities between recipient and non-recipient households ۵ Resource for reconstruction following natural disaster or civil conflict, given ۵ Rise in land and housing costs that remittances to origin countries often ۵ May lead to dependency increase in times of crisis ۵ May discourage recipients (especially youth) from seeking out other income generation activities at the local level is considered the only means to development) through the saving and investment of remittances.
-10
+Positive Effects Negative Effects a a Increase in income at the national level Contribution to foreign exchange reserves and to the balance of payments ۵ Greater demand for import of consumer goods (due to changes in dietary preferences and desire for acquisition of technological goods) ۵ Potential resource for the financing of entrepreneurial initiatives Increase in local demand for goods and а В Rise in inflation Creation or further entrenchment of inequalities between recipient and non- ۵ Resource for reconstruction following natural disaster or civil conflict, given that remittances to origin countries often a recipient households Rise in land and housing costs May lead to dependency increase in times of crisis ¤ May discourage recipients (especially youth) from seeking out other income generation activities at the local level

 The most common model used to analyze and work on increasing the impact of remittances for local development has come to be called "remittances for development."
-This model, which is also explained in Guide 1, section 1.1 of this manual, departs from an economistic vision of development that seeks to incorporate remittance recipients into the formal marketplace (which
+This model, which is also explained in Guide 1, section 1.1 of this manual, departs from an economistic vision of development that seeks to incorporate remittance recipients into the formal marketplace (which is considered the only means to development) through the saving and investment of remittances.
+25